-Blue Cross Blue Shield of Alabama 450 Riverchase Parkway East Birmingham, Alabama 35298 1.800.248.2342
+Blue Cross and Blue Shield of Alabama 450 Riverchase Parkway East Birmingham, Alabama 35298 1-800-248-2342

 Medical records are obtained and reviewed once a written release has been received from the patient.
-If the Committee finds additional medical information to justify the authorization, the services are certified.
+If the Committee finds additional medical information to justify the authorization, the services are authorized.
 If not, the non-authorization is upheld.
-If an original adverse decision is reversed by the Committee, the attending provider, patient and claims office are notified in writing.
+If an original adverse decision is reversed by the committee, the attending provider, patient and claims office are notified in writing.